zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 the smell On... in the taste... to be used in the touch, the person of character, more than that, the heavier, the person who targets it, toward the hard man, to the inclination to it, to the winner, to the triumph, to the one who increases to it, He is also a keen in desire.
-“Ease” is a person who is not born on evil deeds, or in the words of evil, or in the deeds of evil, or in the five kinds of desires that can be turned, the abandonment of the heart, [or] irreverence of the practice of the good law State, the state of inconsistent
+"Ease" is a person who is not born on evil deeds, or in the words of evil, or in the deeds of evil, or in the five kinds of desires that can be turned, the abandonment of the heart, [or] irreverence of the practice of the good law State, the state of inconsistent